 The monthly fee does not cover backflow repair or replacement costs.
 Should your device require significant repair or replacement the customer will be responsible for those costs.

-To see rates related to the backflow testing please see the rate sheet below.2021 Rate Sheet
+To see rates related to the backflow testing please see the rate sheet below.
+Under 'Other Charges' on the second page.2022 Rate Sheet.pdf

 If you are unfamiliar with these type of devices and would like to learn more about their benefit, use/function, and requirements, etc. go to the American Backflow Prevention Association website.